ConjureLabs/conjure-sh/web/server/classes/DatabaseRow/README.md

 #### Copy a row

-This will return a new row instance, with _no_ id (making it a copy, not a clone).
+This will return a new row instance, _without an id_ (making it a copy, not a clone).

 ```js
 const accountRow = new DatabaseRow('account', {